dcoeurjo/CorrectedNormalCurrent/README.md

 Symposium on Geometry Processing, Computer Graphics Forum, 2020.

-In this project, we compare our stable curvature measure with existing approaches.
+In this project, we compare our stable curvature measure with existing approaches (Normal Cycles, Rusinkiewicz's formula, polynomial fitting via Jet Fitting).
 The closed form forumulas are given in the [CorrectedNormalCurrentFormula.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormula.h) file.